Politics of Qatar: Legal system

-Sharia law is a main source of Qatari legislation according to Qatar's constitution.
-Sharia law is applied to laws pertaining to family law, inheritance, and several criminal acts (including adultery, robbery and murder).
+According to Qatar's constitution, Sharia is a main source of Qatari legislation.
+Sharia is believed to constitute a divine revelation conveyed by God to the Prophet Muhammad, the eminent figure in the establishment of Islam, in 570 AD.
+Consequently, Sharia embodies a religious framework characterized by its origins and regulations.
+This legal system, seemingly unidirectional, emanates from God to the individual.
+The Islamic Sharia is regarded as the primary foundation, necessitating the formulation of legislative and judicial frameworks grounded in Islamic legal principles to govern transactions within Qatari law.
+Sharia is applied to laws pertaining to family law, inheritance, and several criminal acts (including adultery, robbery and murder).
 In some cases in Sharia-based family courts, a female's testimony is worth half a man's and in some cases a female witness is not accepted at all.
 Codified family law was introduced in 2006.
 In practice, Qatar's legal system is a mixture of civil law and Islamic law.